bford/cofo/README.md

 that large blobs are intended to support.

-## Blob-encoding common data types
+## Suggested blob encodings for common data types

 CBE does not know or care what you put in a blob;
 that is the point of the type-agnostic byte-string approach.